Best Pot For Concón:

 • Making soups

-Dominican cooking really puts your pots to the test.
-One day, you are boiling plantains.
-The next day, you are making moro.
-Then you are simmering beans, cooking rice, or letting a stew slowly build flavor.
-I like cookware that can handle a variety of dishes.
+Dominican cooking puts your cookware to the test.
+One day you’re boiling plantains.
+The next, making moro.
+Then simmering beans, cooking rice, or letting a stew slowly build flavor.
+I like cookware that keeps up with how I actually cook.

-That is why this pot has become useful in my kitchen.
-It works for the food I actually make, like rice, beans, plantains, stews, and soups.
-I was so impressed by the versatility of this pot that I purchased a second one just a few months after buying the first.
+That’s why this Dutch oven has become one of the most-used pots in my kitchen.
+It works just as well for a pot of habichuelas guisadas as it does for moro, white rice, soups, and stews.
+I was so impressed by its versatility that I bought a second one just a few months after buying the first.

 What To Know Before Buying